isomerpages/nparks-gardencityfund/_our-programmes/Plant A Tree Programme/About Plant A Tree Programme.md

 ---
-title: About Plant A Tree Programme
+title: About Plant-A-Tree Programme
 permalink: /our-programmes/plant-a-tree/about/
 description: ""
-third_nav_title: Plant A Tree Programme
+third_nav_title: Plant-A-Tree Programme
 ---
 Caring for trees and the environment is the social responsibility of every individual.
 The Plant-A-Tree Programme is a platform for organisations and individuals to actively participate in the greening of our [City in Nature](https://www.nparks.gov.sg/about-us/city-in-nature) by planting trees.